Prepare for a Career Fair

 - Dress appropriately

 First impressions are of the utmost importance.
 Dress conservatively and professionally to communicate maturity and job readiness.
-If you’d like to know how to dress for a career fair, visit the Career Center's Professional Wardrobe Closet where you can borrow professional clothes.
+If you want to browse a wide selection of professional clothing, visit the Career Center's Professional Wardrobe Closet where you can rent professional clothes.

 - Bring key items